tecnico-sec/Virtual-Networking/README.md

 - MAC Adress Policy: Generate new MAC addresses for all network adapters
 - Select `Linked Clone`

-Repeat this process twice and lets call the original machine VM1, and the new ones VM2 and VM3.
+Repeat this process twice and let's call the original machine VM1, and the new ones VM2 and VM3.

 The intended topology of our network is shown in Figure 2 with VM2 also connected to the Internet (with an IP address that is obtain via DHCP).